isunjn/isunjn.github.io/content/_index.md

 lang = 'en'
 +++

-Hi, this is the personal website of `@isunjn`, a student who is on his way to become a software engineer.

-In this cyber hut he built and live, he may write something about programming and capture some daily thoughts (mostly in zh-CN).
+Hi, welcome to my personal website.
+I use `isunjn` as my internet handle and sometimes I use `sunset` or `at sunset` as a nickname.

+I'm pursuing a career as a software engineer and currently working at a start-up in Beijing.
+I also contribute to open-soucre projects and enjoy using code to bring my ideas to life.

+Outside of coding, I enjoy reading sci-fi novels and literature books, watching anime and movies, playing video games, going for runs, and playing tennis.
+Also I'm a cat person.

+This site serves as my cyber hut where I capture my daily thoughts.
+I may also write about programming and share my learning notes here.

-If you got something to say, welcome to get in touch.
-You can contact him via [Email](mailto:isunjn@gmail.com) or [Telegram](https://t.me/isunjn).
+If you wish to get in touch, feel free to reach me via [email](mailto:isunjn@gmail.com) or [telegram](https://t.me/isunjn).